The IPO Outlook For The Week: Eventbrite, Animal Health And Luxury Fashion

 Elanco Animal Health Inc (ELAN) will issue 62.9 million shares between $20 and $23 Friday on the New York Stock Exchange.
 Since spinning off Eli Lilly And Co (NYSE: LLY) in 1954, Elanco has equipped veterinarians and food producers with animal health products and services.

-Eventbrite, Inc. (NYSE) will issue 10 million shares between $19 and $21 Friday on the New York Stock Exchange.
+Eventbrite, Inc. (EB) will issue 10 million shares between $19 and $21 Friday on the New York Stock Exchange.
 The community calendar site aggregates user-created events and facilitates digital invitation, registration and payment.

 Farfetch Ltd (FTCH) will issue more than 37.5 million shares between $15 and $17 Friday on the New York Stock Exchange.
 The tech platform connects creators, curators and consumers in luxury fashion.